xtephan/Concrete5Mailer/README.md

 __What is this__

-This a package made to made the developer's life a little bit easier and the customer a little bit happy.
+This a package made to made the developer's life a little bit easier and the customer a little bit happier.

 __What is this NOT__

 This a not an idiot-proof tool.
-Although it makes certain things easy, you can screw up one or two things with this.
+Although it makes certain things easy, you can screw up one or two things if you are not careful.
 Nothing too dangerous.

 Version
 ----